swiftly-solution/documentation/docgen/output/events/gameevents/onroundpoststart.md

 ---

 # OnRoundPoststart
-This event is triggered when sent after all other round restart actions
+This event is triggered when round_poststart is triggered.
 ::: tabs
 @tab Lua
 ```lua